zhenliatbrown/MESO-DPD_LAMMPS/doc/src/pair_granular.rst

 ----------

-The *synchronized_verlet* flag implements an improved Velocity-Verlet integration scheme, as detailed in :ref:`Vyas et al <Vyas2025>`, to address inaccuracies arising from the time lag between position and velocity updates in the standard Velocity-Verlet method.
-These inaccuracies are particularly significant in polydisperse frictional flows with large-to-small size ratios greater than three.
-By synchronizing position and velocity updates for force evaluation and refining tangential force calculations, the *synchronized_verlet* method ensures more accurate and physically consistent outcomes without any significant influence on computational cost.
+The standard velocity-Verlet integration scheme's half-step staggering of position and velocity can introduce inaccuracies in frictional tangential force calculations, resulting in unphysical kinematics in certain systems.
+These effects are particularly pronounced in polydisperse frictional flows characterized by large-to-small size ratios exceeding three.
+The *synchronized_verlet* flag implements an improved Velocity-Verlet integration scheme, as detailed in :ref:`Vyas et al <Vyas2025>`, that synchronizes position and velocity updates for force evaluation.
+By refining tangential force calculations, the *synchronized_verlet* method ensures physically consistent results without significantly impacting computational cost.

 ----------